solariachip/solariachip.github.io/_posts/2023-04-10-scaling-cadence.md

 The survivability of any species on Earth is determined by its adaptability to any and all conditions.
 Carli realized quickly that her upcoming conferences would take precedence, and for me, it meant reassessing my strategy to combat my emotional fickleness after I fell into another rut.
 Weighing our commitment will be another experiment we take on with the blog, and we still look forward to all the days we get to share something with purpose to our lives and to anyone still reading.

 For now, we will scale back our frequency until we determine an effective cadence for *Solaria Chip*.
-Stay tuned!
-Before I wrote this post, I was researching the concept of quitting.
+Stay tuned at least every week!
+Before I wrote this, I was researching the concept of quitting.
 Look for the post soon, since I think it would pair with this announcement and personal anecdote of NOT quitting very nicely.